mattneary/Tarpits-Abstraction/README.md

 Tarpits & Abstraction
 =====================

-> A short book on the nature of computation as I saw it during the summer of 2013.
+> A "What Is Computation?" thoughtstream from the summer of 2013

 Introduction
 ------------